 Illinois Gambling Laws

-Illinois gambling laws licenses and regulates numerous forms of gambling in the state.
-This includes pari-mutuel betting, charitable bingo, lotteries and casino gaming.
+Illinois gambling laws license and regulate numerous forms of gambling in the state.
+This includes pari-mutuel betting, charitable bingo, lotteries, and casino gaming.
 These forms of gambling are specifically exempted from state law.

 It is a misdemeanor to gamble in an unlicensed establishment in Illinois as either a player or an operator.
 Subsequent convictions fall under a Class 4 felony.